Nepal & Tibet

 Until 2008, Nepal was the only Hindu kingdom in the world.
 In recent years, the church in Nepal has become one of the top ten fastest-growing in the world.

-Our pastors and missionaries started 36 churches and 110 house fellowships, with 945 new believers receiving baptism.
-This was made possible in part due to 320 church leaders being raised up and trained.
+Our pastors and missionaries started 62 churches and 195 house fellowships, with 1,695 new believers receiving baptism.
+This was made possible in part due to 440 church leaders being raised up and trained.
 30 leaders attended a monthly church planting training school at the Nepal-Tibet border, while 85 received ministry toolkits to better facilitate their outreach efforts.
-Several received other forms of assistance, including a laptop to enable our country leaders to work more effectively and higher education support for one pastor’s son.
+Several received other forms of assistance, including a motorbike, a laptop to enable our country leaders to work more effectively, and higher education support for one pastor’s son.
+250 study Bibles were also distributed to believers.

 Capital: Kathmandu